NuttyLogic/NuttyLogic.github.io/cv.md

 - Built an analysis pipeline to assess inactivation of CAR T-cell therapy vectors following product infusion using DNA methylation and vector integration location
 - Designed a targeted bisulfite sequencing method and implemented an optimized analysis pipeline
 - Collaborated with researches, clinicians, and support staff to implement research projects and meet project goals
-- Managed several parallel research projects, completing simultaneous tasks and delegating appropriate tasks to assistants
-- Carried out large scale data processing on high performance computing clusters and AWS
-- Instituted lab wide version control best practice to ease collaboration and foster reproducibility

 **University of Utah School of Medicine**
-Lab Specialist, Phillips Lab, February 2014 – Current**
+Lab Specialist, Phillips Lab, February 2014 – August 2016

 - Analyzed sequencing data to identify causative genetic variants in clinical cases diagnosed with iron homeostasis and heme synthesis disorders
 - Integrated PacBio, Oxford Nanopore, and Illumina sequencing data to assemble a high quality reference genome for the Babraham pig breed with intact T-Cell Receptor loci for vaccine development